 That includes letting candidates sit in with teams or do short job shadows so they have the chance to get to know the people, understand the culture, and get a much clearer picture of the traits Addison is looking for – without having to come in multiple times.

-Yes, ghosting is a thing now, and both candidates and employers both do it!
+Yes, ghosting is a thing now, and candidates and employers both do it!
 In a recent survey by Clutch.com, more than 40% of job seekers said they think it’s reasonable to ghost companies during the interview process – that is, abruptly cutting off communication when they decide not to pursue that role.

 “Ten years ago, that would have never happened.
 But that’s where we are in the market,” says Johnson.

-To be fair, job seekers could just be reflecting the behavior that they’ve been subjected to in the past.
+To be fair, job seekers could just be reflecting on the behavior that they’ve been subjected to in the past.
 “Even in this market, I still get candidates who say they never hear back from a company,” says Denaro.
 “It’s contagious.”

 The solution for recruiters is to make more of an effort to keep candidates updated.
 “You can say, ‘I know it’s been a couple of weeks.
 Is there anything new with you, or any questions I can answer?’” says Denaro.
 The worst scenario is waiting so long that when you do get in touch with a prospect, you find out that they took another job, he adds.
 “It shows that you weren’t communicating when you should have been keeping them warm.”